Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Improving Pseudo-Labelling with the 1-Laplacian Graph Energy

 With such constraint, clusters can no longer vanish or merge since they all contain different active nodes $x\in\mathcal{N}^\indexL$ satisfying $u^\indexL(x)>0$.
-The same PDE \eqref{pde2} can be applied to propagate these labels.
-Once it has converged, the label of each node $x\in\mathcal{N}\backslash\mathcal{L}$ is taken as:
+The same scheme \eqref{pde2} with the new constraint set \eqref{constr_coupling2} can be applied to propagate these labels.
+Once it has converged, the inferred pseudo-label of each unlabelled node $x\in\mathcal{N}\backslash\mathcal{L}$ is taken as: